microsoft/TypeScript/doc/spec.md

 }
 ```

-The special ‘require’ and ‘exports’ dependencies are always present.
+The special 'require' and 'exports' dependencies are always present.
 Additional entries are added to the dependencies array and the parameter list as required to represent imported external modules.
 Similar to the code generation for CommonJS Modules, a dependency entry is generated for a particular imported module only if the imported module is referenced as a *PrimaryExpression* somewhere in the body of the importing module.
 If an imported module is referenced only as a *ModuleName*, no dependency is generated for that module.

 <br/>

 # <a name="12"/>12 Ambients

 Ambient declarations are used to provide static typing over existing JavaScript code.
 Ambient declarations differ from regular declarations in that no JavaScript code is emitted for them.
-Instead of introducing new variables, functions, classes, enums, or modules, ambient declarations provide type information for entities that exist “ambiently” and are included in a program by external means, for example by referencing a JavaScript library in a &lt;script/> tag.
+Instead of introducing new variables, functions, classes, enums, or modules, ambient declarations provide type information for entities that exist "ambiently" and are included in a program by external means, for example by referencing a JavaScript library in a &lt;script/> tag.

 ## <a name="12.1"/>12.1 Ambient Declarations